mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

     ![projection mode switcher](projection_mode_switcher.png)

-    Afterwards you will find a new entry in the *Projection* menu.
+    Afterwards, you will find a new entry in the *Projection* menu.

     Hint when used with Grammar Cells: you have to *disable component inlining* which can be activated by an intention at the position where the include of $A$ happens.
-Also in any editor component that inherits from $A$ and $A$ itself we cannot use Grammar Cells.
+Also in any editor component that inherits from $A$ and $A$ itself, we cannot use Grammar Cells.

     {{ contribution_by('dbinkele') }}